e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is particularly important in the context of children's health.
-Additionally, small elements of these magnets have the potential to complicate diagnosis when they are in the body.
+• Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Additionally, small elements of these products are able to be problematic in medical diagnosis in case of swallowing.

 The magnet is coated with nickel - be careful if you have an allergy.